History of the C.B. "Bud" Johnston Library

 (“For the past decade, Peter Lusztig and C.B.
 (Bud) Johnston set the standards for management education in Canada – Lusztig as dean of the University of British Columbia and Johnston as his counterpart at Western University in London.”)

-Additional information about “Bud” and the Western Business School (now the Richard Ivey School of Business) is found in: Learning to Lead: In Celebration of Seven Decades of Business Education at Western, 1923-1993.
+Additional information about “Bud” and the Western Business School (now the Ivey Business School) is found in: Learning to Lead: In Celebration of Seven Decades of Business Education at Western, 1923-1993.